gnarlyquack/dr-strangetest-documentation/content/writing-tests.md

 `$names` is one or more [test function names provided as a string](@#specifying-test-names).
 At least one name must be provided.

-Depending on the state of the provided names, one of the following is returned:
+Depending on the provided names, one of the following is returned:
 -   If one or more of the tests specified in `$names` has failed, an instance of `strangetest\Skip` is thrown.
 -   If one or more of the tests specified in `$names` has not been run, an